 How is your personal data kept safe?

-Your name, postal address, email address and phone number/s may be kept on secure computers by members of the PCC, in hard copy secured in individuals’ houses and in the Parish Office, to which there are five keys, all held by members of the PCC and the Parish Administrator.
+Your name, postal address, email address and phone number/s may be kept on secure computers by members of the PCCs, in hard copy secured in individuals’ houses and in the Parish Office, to which there are five keys, all held by members of the St Giles’ PCC and the Parish Administrator.
 Details gathered for the purposes of completing certificates of marriage or baptism, once those sacraments are completed, are held in a locked safe.
-Keys to the safe are restricted to the Vicar, churchwardens and deputy wardens and the PCC treasurer.
+Keys to the safe are restricted to the Vicar (when we have one), churchwarden and deputy wardens and the PCC treasurer.

 What is your data used for?